Generalized discrete Markov spectra: Generalized Markov Length and Generalized Markov Distance

 \section{Generalized Markov Length and Generalized Markov Distance}

-In this section, we will introduce the key theorem (Theorem \ref{thm:distance-theorem}) to generalize the discrete Markov spectrum.
-We will begin with the definition of a generalized arc. \begin{definition} Let $\gamma$ be a curve segment in $\widetilde{\mathbb R^2}$.
+This section introduces the key tool for generalizing the discrete Markov spectrum, namely Theorem \ref{thm:distance-theorem}.
+We begin with generalized arcs. \begin{definition} Let $\gamma$ be a curve segment in $\widetilde{\mathbb R^2}$.
 If both endpoints of $\gamma$ are lattice points and $\gamma$ does not intersect the same edge of $\widetilde{\mathbb{R}^2}$ twice in succession, then $\gamma$ is called a \emph{generalized arc}. \end{definition}

 To define the generalized Markov length (GM length for short), we introduce a sign rule for generalized arcs. \begin{definition} Let $\gamma$ be an oriented generalized arc on $\widetilde{\mathbb R^2}$.
-We assign a sign $(-)$ or $(+)$ to the triangle one of whose angle coincides with the endpoint of $\gamma$, provided that $\gamma$ intersects the opposite edge to this angle (see Figure \ref{fig:minus-righttriangles-endpoint}).
+We assign a sign $(-)$ or $(+)$ to the triangle one of whose angles coincides with the endpoint of $\gamma$, provided that $\gamma$ intersects the opposite edge to this angle (see Figure \ref{fig:minus-righttriangles-endpoint}).

 This procedure for assigning signs to triangles is called the \emph{endpoint rule} of $\gamma$. \end{definition} \begin{remark} The signs assigned by the endpoint rule do not affect the shape of the snake graph constructed from the entire sign sequence.
 From this viewpoint, we regard the signs $+$ and $-$ assigned by the endpoint rule as interchangeable. \end{remark}